be_ixf;ym_202312 d_03; ct_100

 SOME MANAGERS ARE UNIQUELY POSITIONED TO CAPITALIZE ON RISING RATES

-Private credit loans are generally structured as floating rate notes, which means they have low duration, which mitigates interest rate risk – and can add value as rates rise.
+Private credit loans are generally structured as floating rate notes, which means they tend to have low durations, which can mitigate interest rate risk.

-For the borrowers, the companies will pay increasingly more for debt.
+Companies will continue to pay more for debt.
 As a result, credit selection becomes even more paramount.
-Investment managers must chose borrowers in a strong position to manage their liabilities, while also underwriting these loans with protective features such as covenants, call provisions, and low debt-to-EBITDA multiples.
+Investment managers must choose borrowers in a strong position to manage their liabilities, while also underwriting these loans with protective features such as covenants, call provisions, and low debt-to-EBITDA multiples.